All About Millipedes

 How long does treatment last?

 Our treatment is designed to provide long-term prevention.
-Quarterly service ensures that millipedes and other pests stay under control.
-If millipedes return between treatments, our Free Unlimited Callbacks policy means we’ll come back at no extra cost.
+Tri-annual service (three times per year) ensures that millipedes and other pests stay under control.
+If millipedes return between treatments, our Free Unlimited Callbacks policy means we'll come back at no extra cost.

 Will millipedes die on their own indoors?